santisq/PSTree/docs/en-US/Get-PSTree.md

 ### -Depth

 Determines the number of subdirectory levels that are included in the recursion.
+Default value is 3.

 ```yaml
 Type: Int32